1981 Major League Baseball postseason: (ALE1) New York Yankees vs. (NLW1) Los Angeles Dodgers

-This was the first World Series since 1978 to not feature a team from Pennsylvania.

-In the eleventh and most recent World Series meeting in the history of the Dodgers-Yankees rivalry, the Dodgers rallied from a two games to none series deficit to defeat the Yankees in six games to capture their first World Series title since 1965.
+This was the eleventh World Series meeting in the history of the Dodgers–Yankees rivalry, and was the sixth New York–California matchup in the World Series (1962, 1963, 1973, 1977, 1978).
+The Dodgers rallied from a two games to none series deficit to defeat the Yankees in six games and capture their first World Series title since 1965.
+This series was a reverse of the 1978 World Series, which the Yankees won in six games after trailing two games to none.